Phone: (630) 829-6217 | Send Dr. Polyak an Email | Office: Kindlon Hall 265

 Phone: 630-829-6596 | Send Ms. Liutkus an Email | Office: Kindlon Hall 224

 Egle joined the Nutrition Department as an Administrative Assistant in August 2012.
-She earned her B.S. in Management from the University of Illinois at Chicago (UIC) and is currently enrolled in the MSMOB (Management and Organizational Behavior) at Benedictine and is almost half-way done with the program.
+She earned her B.S. in Management from the University of Illinois at Chicago (UIC).
+She is currently enrolled in the MSMOB (Management and Organizational Behavior) at Benedictine and is almost half-way done with the program.
 Egle held administrative positions in the Chemistry and Physics Departments at UIC before working in the private sector for numerous years.
 She moved from employment to serving as a volunteer leader in organizations while a "stay at home mom" to her two children.
 Her son earned his Associate Degree from COD in the Fire Science Program in December 2014.
-Her daughter will be attending St. Xavier University's School of Nursing program, where she earned a partial 4 year scholarship.
+Her daughter is attending St. Xavier University's School of Nursing program, where she earned a partial 4 year scholarship.
 Outside of work Egle enjoys digital scrapbooking and designing, photography, gardening, and cooking.